shamotamaria/cart-total-price/README.md

 ### Overview

 This project implements a flexible and extensible system for applying coupon discounts to the total amount of a shopping cart using an abstract method approach.
-By leveraging abstract methods, the implementation provides a scalable solution that allows for easy addition of new coupon types and customization of discount calculation logic.
+By leveraging abstract method, the implementation provides a scalable solution that allows for easy addition of new coupon types and customization of discount calculation logic.

 ### Implementation